FP-ELISA II (EIA Test Kit)This page contains information on FP-ELISA II (EIA Test Kit) for veterinary use.

 1. Microplate wells, coated with fusion protein of EIAV envelope and core antigen

-2. Conjugate of EIAV fusion protein and horseradish peroxidase in phosphate buffered saline with stabilizing proteins and preservative
+2. Conjugate of EIAV fusion protein and horseradish peroxidase in phosphate buffered saline with stabilizing proteins and Microcide III (green label)

-6. Stop Solution (contains 1.0 M phosphoric acid)
+6. Stop Solution (contains 5% phosphoric acid) (pink label)

 Materials Required But Not Provided